FreeJules/holbertonschool-low_level_programming/0x11-singly_linked_lists/README.md

+## Singly Linked Lists

-#### What you should learn from this project
+### What you should learn from this project

 - When and why using linked lists vs arrays
 - How to build and use linked lists

-#### Requirements
+### Requirements

 - Allowed editors: vi, vim, emacs
 - All your files will be compiled on Ubuntu 14.04 LTS